 How do I sign up?

-To declare South Asian Studies as a major/minor degree, please sign up through the Registrar's webiste.
+To declare South Asian Studies as a major/minor degree, please sign up through the Registrar's website.
 For entry into the certificate program, please complete this form.
 Both forms need to be signed by the program coordinator.

 The program provides a vibrant space for students and the South Asian community-at-large to participate in cultural events, academic presentations, films and documentaries as well as talks by internationally known scholars, artists, and activists who visit Toronto and the GTA.
 Please send a note to firstname.lastname@example.org to sign up to our listserv for email notifications.

-- Best Essay Prize available
+- New Best Essay Prize Winner!

 - Gender, Sexuality and Creativity: Self-expressions in the South Asian Diaspora